Melanoma is a serious form of skin cancer that originates in the melanocytes, or pigment-producing cells

-The University of Michigan Melanoma Clinic is one of the leading melanoma centers in the world and offers a comprehensive approach to the treatment of the melanoma.
+Our Multidisciplinary Cutaneous Skin Cancer Program is among the leading such programs in the world.
+Our clinics offer a comprehensive approach to the treatment of the melanoma.
 We see approximately 1,500 new patients per year in all stages of the disease.
+We offer three locations:

-Patients can schedule an appointment or be referred from their physician to the Clinic when they have diagnosed with melanoma through a biopsy.
+Patients can schedule an appointment or be referred from their physician when they have diagnosed with melanoma through a biopsy.